 Spf.io enables you to provide people with translation of everything from your slides, bulletins, worship songs, prayers, and of course, sermons.

-Spf.io enables you to grow by making it easy to make new languages available, reducing your dependency on real-time skilled human interpreters, and seamlessly scaling from 1 visitor who needs a new language to 1000 new visitors who need multiple languages.
-You can choose to put up public displays for new languages or simply let people get translation on their personal mobile devices.
+Spf.io enables you to grow by making it easy to make new languages available and it reduces your dependency on real-time skilled human interpreters.
+It enables you to seamlessly scale from 1 visitor who needs a new language to 1000 new visitors who need multiple languages.
+And you can choose to put up public displays for new languages or simply let people get translation on their personal mobile devices.
 Spf.io will grow with your community.

 Sometimes, it’s the unexpected that give the real insights.
 Find out how providing translation with spf.io ended up helping the general audience at a conference this past July.read more